coatyio/coaty-js/docs/man/developer-guide.md

 To separate the communication traffic of different Coaty applications running in the same networking infrastructure (e.g. on the same MQTT broker), Coaty adds a namespacing mechanism.
-Communication events are only routed between agents within a common namespace.
+Communication events are only routed between agents within a common communication namespace.

-You can specify an optional namespace string in the communication options (`CommunicationOptions.namespace`).
+You should specify a namespace string in the communication options (`CommunicationOptions.namespace`).
 If not specified (default) or empty, the agent is assigned a default namespace named "-".